-I am currently scheduled to teach two online sections of 300 in the spring of 2013.
+I am currently scheduled to teach two online sections of 300 in the fall of 2014.

 While a hybrid class works in much the same way as a traditional face-to-face class, an online course is quite a bit different and, generally speaking, students have a few questions about my online classes.
 Here are the basics: